OraTaiao: The NZ Climate and Health Council is a not-for-profit, politically non-partisan incorporated society.

 Rebecca is a General Practitioner from Wellington.
 Rebecca’s particular interest is the carbon costs and environmental impacts of healthcare.
 There is an irony in caring for patients’ health in a way that is damaging to the health of the planet we rely on.
 Good opportunities exist to reduce carbon emissions in hospitals with secondary benefits of cost savings and improved morale.

-Carmen is a final year medical student.
+Carmen is a house surgeon working in the Wellington region.
 She cares deeply about issues in global health, and the impacts of climate change upon livelihoods, and the environment.
-Carmen is the current Vice-President External of the New Zealand Medical Students' Association and aims to strengthen ties between OraTaiao and the medical student body.
 Carmen strives to connect those of her generation with playing a role in creating 'health climates, 'healthy people'.
 An ardent tramper, you'll find her out scaling a mountain in her spare time.

 Bruce is a 4th year medical student passionate about health advocacy and sustainability.
 He has presented a statement to the WHO and facilitated a breakout at the UN Conference on Housing and Sustainable Urban Development.
 He is currently the Pacific Regional Focal point for the UN MGCY Co-ordination team for oceans and marine resource conservation (SDG 14).
 In his spare time he enjoys making music, playing basketball, or a game of chess.